Billos/Broadcastarr/ROADMAP.md

  - [ ] Option to reload a stream when proxying has been requested
  - [ ] Working API for TheSportsDB
  - [ ] Refactor the publishers configuration to store everything in the database
+ - [ ] Refactor the releasers configuration to store everything in the database